 I used to be a kid with low self-esteem and sitting at home, winning against my friends was my way of feeling special and actually good at something.

 Everything that I lacked in the real world, I had in the virtual one.

 At 14, I began living on my own and there was no one to stop me from playing as much as I wanted to.
 It was the best and the worst thing that could happen to a 14 years old boy.

 As you might guess, this was the beginning of what I found later to be an addiction.

-At 20, I moved to Germany to study at university and very often I felt quite alone.
-The new environment and lack of friends made me close for the world.
+At 20, I moved to Germany to study at university and at times I felt quite lonely.

 I tried to cure myself with countless hours behind my computer and as one might guess, it didn’t make me feel any better.